Secret Agent X: Stories

-Reprints & new stories
+Reprints and new stories

 Several Secret Agent X novels have been reprinted over the years.
 In the 1960s, at the height of the camp craze and the success of the Doc Savage reprints, Corinth Press (an imprint of soft porn publisher Regency) issued seven Secret Agent X adventures in paperback.
 Their low distribution made them collector's items almost from the very first, but didn't generate enough sales to continue the series.
 Since then, several other small presses have reprinted different stories.
 Small press Altus Press has begun an ambitious reprinting of the entire Secret Agent "X" series in nine volumes.
 All nine volumes have appeared.

 Beginning in 1996 Secret Agent X became the latest in a series of pulp heroes to be revived.
 In Tom Johnson's short story "Horror's Monster", published in Classic Pulp Fiction Stories #9, Agent X's saga moved into the early days of World War II.
 Here he squared off against criminals who employed giant spiders to achieve their nefarious ends.
 Since publication of Johnson's tale, Stephen Payne has penned three novels starring the Secret Agent: The Freezing Fiends (CPFS #12-17), Master of Madness (Double Danger Tales #1-3), and Halo of Horror (Double Danger Tales #21-23), all appearing under the aegis of Tom Johnson's Fading Shadows books.
 Halo of Horror and Master of Madness has since been reprinted in a pulp facsimile format by Altus Press.